 Fender American Professional Stratocaster

 The necks of the Strat and Tele are both Fender’s “Deep C Shape”, and both are made of maple with the option for either a one-piece all-maple neck or a maple neck with a rosewood fingerboard.
 The choice between maple and rosewood fingerboards is up to the individual guitar player, and one isn't inherently better than the other.
 Maple fingerboards have a bit more bite, where rosewood will round out the notes a little more, and it is a matter of personal preference.

 Both guitars feature 22 narrow-tall frets, the same 25.5” scale, and the same 1.685" nut width and the same 9.5" fretboard radius.
 The Stratocaster has a larger headstock.
 Some guitarists believe a heavier headstock allows for greater sustain and better tone.
 This is the kind of discussion that can cause massive arguments in guitar forums, but the truth is most players probably won’t notice a difference.

 Even though the necks are similar, most players will tell you there is a definite difference in the feel of each guitar.

 So far both guitars seem pretty similar, but from here out the differences become more evident.

-Pickups: Both guitars come with single-coil pickups specifically designed to get the most out of their sound.
-The Stratocaster has three Fender Custom Shop Fat 50's single-coil Strat pickups, where the Telcaster has a Custom Shop Broadcaster in the bridge position, and a custom Twisted Tele pickup in the neck.
+Both guitars come with single-coil pickups specifically designed to get the most out of their sound.
+The Stratocaster has three V-Mod single-coil Strat pickups, where the Telecaster has a pair of V-Mode Tele pickups.